silvia-odwyer/photon/README.md

 ![Imgur](https://i.imgur.com/PShSZ6k.png)

-### Version 0.3.0 Release
+### Version 0.3.1 Release
-Version 0.3.0 has been released on Crates.io and NPM, including new features such as image resizing in Node and new filters.
+Version 0.3.1 has been released on Crates.io and NPM, including new features such as a frosted glass effect and new filters.

-Features include:

-- Node.js image resizing
-- Improved performance
-- Faster encoding of images

 ### Supported Image Formats
 The following image formats are supported: